replwaseem/CloudComputingCentral/ADDING_ARTICLES_GUIDE.md

    - The search results when searching for keywords from your article
    - The featured articles section (if you set isFeatured to true)

-## Writing Tips for TechOrbeez Articles
+## Writing Tips for StackLoom Articles

 1. **Use Markdown formatting**:
    - `# Heading 1` for the main title